Make art and live simply. Shawn Lukas

 4 cups washed baby kale

-sambal oelek (spicy chili paste)
+sambal oelek (spicy chilli paste)

 black sesame seeds

-First prepare all of the veggies and have them ready before you start the cooking process.
+First, prepare all of the veggies and have them ready before you start the cooking process.
 Heat the oil in a large wok and add the cubed tofu and a sprinkle of salt.
 Cook until crispy on the outside, about 10 minutes, stirring here and there to cook evenly.
 Remove from the pan and set aside.